SpikeInterface/spikely/docs/source/overview.rst

 versed in Python programming and needing full control over the extracellular data processing process, working directly with SpikeInterface is the way to go.

-Spikely, on the other hand, is for users who want to take advantage of some of SpikeInterface's processing power without having to program in Python.
-Instead, Spikely provides a GUI on top of SpikeInterface_ optimized for a particular use
+Spikely, on the other hand, is for users who want to take advantage of a subset SpikeInterface's processing power without having to program in Python.
+Instead, Spikely provides a GUI on top of SpikeInterface_ optimized for a specific use
 case: pipelining extracelluar data from a source to a sink while enabling one or more data transformations along the way.